BastiKopo/TVTelegramBingX/README.md

 To relay TradingView alerts to Telegram, enable the webhook service:

 1. Create or update your `.env` file with the TradingView variables shown above.
 Ensure the certificate and key paths point to valid files.
 Self-signed certificates work for testing as long as TradingView can reach the public endpoint.
 2. Run `./run.sh`.
 When `TRADINGVIEW_WEBHOOK_ENABLED` is `true`, the script starts both the Telegram bot and a FastAPI webhook service via `uvicorn` with TLS enabled.
 Ensure you have installed FastAPI and uvicorn before enabling the webhook.
+The script now checks for the `uvicorn` binary and aborts immediately if it is missing or if the webhook server cannot start, preventing the bot from running without the HTTPS endpoint.
 3. Expose port `8443` (or your configured `TRADINGVIEW_WEBHOOK_PORT`) publicly so that TradingView can reach `https://<your-domain>/tradingview-webhook`.
 4. In TradingView, configure a webhook alert and include the shared secret either in the JSON payload (e.g. `{ "secret": "choose-a-strong-secret", "message": "..." }`) or as an `X-Tradingview-Secret` header if your infrastructure supports custom headers.